ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

     :language: bash

-Torch Uncertainty comes with different usage levels ranging from specific PyTorch layers to ready to train lightning-based models.
+Torch Uncertainty comes with different usage levels ranging from specific PyTorch layers to ready to train Lightning-based models.
 The following presents a short introduction to each one of them.
 Let's start with the highest-level usage.

-Using the lightning-based CLI tool
+Using the Lightning-based CLI tool
 ----------------------------------

 Procedure